 An introductory course in which a department acquaints beginning students (usually within their first four university semesters) with the topics and methods of its discipline.
 Several parallel sections are typically offered each semester, and reading and writing assignments will differ totally from one section to the next.
-Since the course title is generic, you will need to consult a departmental Kommentar to find out what each section aims to cover.
+Although the title will usually state "Introduction to..." course titles can be fairly generic, so you will need to consult a departmental Kommentar to find out what each section aims to cover.
 An Einführung usually has a more narrow focus than a "survey course" at UW-Madison and is more comparable with an upper-level undergraduate course at UW-Madison taken by juniors and seniors.
 Please note that at Bonn, many Einführungen fall within the category of Übungen, but there are also some Einführungen that are entirely separate from Übungen.